 For regular home users, the best WiFi analyzer apps for Android can get the job done without leaving too much to be desired.
 Professionals probably shouldn’t give up their Mac and Windows analyzers just yet, but even they can gain a lot by installing an analyzer app on their Android device.

-Yes, there are, but even the best WiFi analyzer apps for iPhone don’t offer the same features and capabilities as Windows, Mac, and even Android WiFi analyzers.
+Yes, there are, but even the best WiFi analyzer apps for iPhone don’t offer the same features and capabilities as Windows, Mac, and Android WiFi analyzers.

 That’s because iOS is an extremely restricted mobile operating system, and software developers are not allowed to access all of its components, which prevents them, for example, from gathering real-time information for the creation of WiFi heatmaps without third-party accessories.

-NetSpot iOS WiFi analyzer is exceptionally easy to use, and it runs on the iPhone and iPad alike.
-A useful internet speed measuring feature is also included (no WiPry 2500x needed.)
+NetSpot iOS WiFi analyzer is exceptionally easy to use, and it runs on iPhone and iPad alike.
+A useful internet speed measuring feature is also included.
 It allows you to quickly measure your download and upload speeds, as well as the latency of your internet connection.

 However, you shouldn’t hesitate to explore other WiFi analyzers for iPad and iPhone since each offers a slightly different feature set.

 A WiFi spectrum analyzer is a software application capable of revealing all activity in the WiFi spectrum (the 2.4 GHz, 5 GHz, and now also the 6 GHz frequency band).

 Because the WiFi spectrum is just one part of the larger radio frequency (RF) spectrum, there are many potential sources of signal interference that can negatively affect it, including large kitchen appliances, cordless phones, wireless security cameras, baby monitors, and Bluetooth devices.

 Using a WiFi spectrum analyzer, you can see the activity of RF-emitting devices on a graph that clearly shows how big of an impact they have.